ljcc0930/ljcc0930/README.md

 My name is [Jiancheng (JC) Liu](https://ljcc0930.github.io/).
 I am a graduate student at Michigan State University, currently work at [OPTML Group](https://github.com/OPTML-Group).
 My recent research focuses on scalable and trustworthy AI.

-- We are going to hold a tutorial about **machine unlearning** at CVPR 2024!
-Stay tuned!
 - I am planning to **enroll as a doctoral student in 2025**.
 Should you have any promising opportunities, please feel free to contact me!

 ### My recent works about machine unlearning (MU)